cadlebe/northwestclock.github.io/README.md

 - Preferably Ubuntu 12.04 or later
 - At least a Core i3 processor
 - 256mb RAM
-- Python 3.5 or later
-- Various packages that the build step with show as an error
-- cx_freeze

 ## Installing

+1. Download the dist/clock file for your operating system
-1. Extract the .zip file to any location that you have read-write access
+2. Extract the .zip file or file to any location that you have read-write access
-2. Navigate to the newly extracted directory
+3. Navigate to the newly extracted directory
-3. Open a terminal inside directory
-4. Type:
-    ```python3 setup.py build```
-    or (if you have python 3.5 or later as your only installation):
-    ```python setup.py build```
-    *If there are any errors for missing packages then install those packages, alternatively update your setup and install cx_freeze*
-5. Upon succesful completion of the build navigate to /build/exe.linux-***-3.5/ and type:
-    ```./clock.py```
-    and the clock should be up and running.
-6. Repeat steps 4 and 5 until you no longer error and the clock comes up
+4. Double-Click on clock application

 #Built with